coleifer/peewee/docs/peewee/quickstart.rst

             database = db # This model uses the "people.db" database.

 .. note::
     Note that we named our model ``Person`` instead of ``People``.
 This is a convention you should follow -- even though the table will contain multiple people, we always name the class using the singular form.

 There are lots of :ref:`field types <fields>` suitable for storing various types of data.
 Peewee handles converting between *pythonic* values those used by the database, so you can use Python types in your code without having to worry.

 Things get interesting when we set up relationships between models using `foreign keys (wikipedia) <http://en.wikipedia.org/wiki/Foreign_key>`_.
 This is easy to do with peewee:

 .. code-block:: python

     class Pet(Model):
-        owner = ForeignKeyField(Person, related_name='pets')
+        owner = ForeignKeyField(Person, backref='pets')
         name = CharField()
         animal_type = CharField()

         class Meta:
             database = db # this model uses the "people.db" database

 Now that we have our models, let's connect to the database.
 Although it's not necessary to open the connection explicitly, it is good practice since it will reveal any errors with your database connection immediately, as opposed to some arbitrary time later when the first query is executed.
 It is also good to close the connection when you are done -- for instance, a web app might open a connection when it receives a request, and close the connection when it sends the response.

 .. code-block:: pycon

     >>> db.connect()

 We'll begin by creating the tables in the database that will store our data.
 This will create the tables with the appropriate columns, indexes, sequences, and foreign key constraints:

 .. code-block:: pycon